-Al Capone, the notorious gangster from Chicago, loved moonshine from Golden Pond, Kentucky – located in the heart of "Between the Rivers" – or present-day Land Between The Lakes.
+Al Capone, the notorious gangster from Chicago, loved moonshine from Golden Pond, Kentucky, – in the heart of "Between the Rivers" – or present-day Land Between The Lakes.

 Alcohol was outlawed for a period of time in the early 20th Century, known as prohibition.
 Capone would regularly make trips to Between the Rivers for some of the best moonshine anywhere in the country.

-What made the product so special was the local stillmaker – a man named Casey Jones.
-The stills he designed were meticulously crafted and unique – no one could match Jones' skilled craftmanship.
+What made the product so special was the local still maker – a man named Casey Jones.
+The stills he designed were meticulously crafted and unique – no one could match Jones' skilled craftmanship and innovation.

-With jobs scarce after World War I and with the region especially impoverished, many went to the illegal trade of moonshining.
-If you moonshined, you had to have Casey Jones create you one of his legendary stills.
+With jobs scarce after World War I and with the region especially impoverished, many depended on the illegal trade of moonshining.
+If you moonshined, you had to have Casey Jones plan out and build you one of his legendary stills.
 His craftsmanship and innovative design made him a legend throughout the region.

 Jones built stills throughout Kentucky for over 30 years.
-He believed that a great still should only be comprised from copper.
-Steel, a cheaper alternative, was never used because it was coated with potentially lethal zinc.
+He believed that a great still should only be made of all-copper construction.
+Steel, a cheaper alternative, was never used by Casey Jones because it was coated with potentially lethal zinc.
 He had incredible engineering skills, knowing exactly how much and what gauge copper a certain size still would require.